 Below is list of conventions that should be followed when developing documentation within this framework.
 These are not set in stone and should be updated as we learn more.

-Critically important for being able to generate url's that can be used in a persistent fashion.
-Without xml:id's the chapters and sections will have generated id which are rooting in obscure location based voodoo.
-A url using these 'e12c8673' type links will not be durable across generations of the documentation.
-These xml:id's need to be used on chapters and sections two deep, and anywhere that you intend to cross link deeper.
+Critically important for being able to generate url’s that can be used in a persistent fashion.
+Without sane id’s the chapters and sections will have generated id which are rooted in some obscure location based voodoo.
+A url using these e12c8673 type links will not be durable across generations of the documentation.
+These id’s need to be used on chapters and sections two deep, and anywhere that you intend to cross link deeper.

-The xml:id values go into a global namespace so they must be unique across the entire document or the last example will win and any cross links will go there.
-We will have a maven plugin that will fail the build on detecting this soon.
+The id values go into a global namespace so they must be unique across the entire document or the last example will win and any cross links will go there.
+Below is an example of an id.

 Some admonition examples: